As a small business owner, your website is at the center of everything you do.

 Having a bunch of customers is great, but if you are generating minuscule profits from your sales, it will take your business forever to thrive.

 On the other hand, a highly profitable offering will do little for your business if your conversion rate is too little.

-With the help of Google Analytics, you can use the features mentioned above and a vast selection of other data to develop smart pricing options for your visitors.
+With the help of GA, you can use the features mentioned above and a vast selection of other data to develop smart pricing options for your visitors.